Canada’s student written, edited and published psychology newsletter.

 Daskaluk, S. (2008).
 The interaction between child and parent characteristics on child outcomes.
 Mind Pad, 8(1), 8-12.

 Once your article is officially accepted by the Mind Pad Editor-in-Chief, you may list it on your CV as “in press” until it is published in next Mind Pad issue.

 How do I submit an article for consideration in Mind Pad?

 All manuscript must be submitted using the submission template.
 Submissions guidelines can be found on the Editorial Policy page.

 I have submitted my article – now what?

 The Mind Pad editorial board is committed to completing a first review of submitted articles within a month of receiving the submission.
 After this initial review period, the Associate Editor will notify the submitter of the status of his or her submission.
 This may include acceptance, requests for editorial changes, rejection, etc. Unless the manuscript is rejected, the submitter is invited to revise and resubmit within two weeks.
 The reviewers will review the second version of the article.
 A final decision will then be communicated to the author.
 (Please note that more rounds of reviews may be required.)

 I want to join the Mind Pad editorial board.
 How do I apply?

 Applications for positions on the Mind Pad editorial board are accepted in late August or early September every year.
 The incoming Editor-in-Chief will post a notice on the Mind Pad website with an application deadline and will send a call for applications email through the CPA Section for Students listserv.
-General instructions and details about available positions can be found here.
+General instructions and details about available positions, and this years application deadline, can be found here.